fadli0029/LiDAR-SLAM/README.md

 | `--num_pc`                  | Number of point clouds to run the ICP on| N/A (flag)                  |

 ## Plotting the trajectories
-Run the following comand to plot the trajectories of the estimated poses
+Run the following comand to plot the trajectories of the estimated poses:
 ```bash
 python plot_trajectories.py --trajectory_files path_to_odom.npy path_to_scan_matching.npy path_to_gtsam.npy --title Trajectories --labels odom scan-matching gtsam --save_path path_to_save.png
 ```